See Captain America

 Created as a villainous foil for Captain America, John Walker embodied American patriotism in opposition to Steve Rogers.
 Whereas Rogers was an idealistic, liberal-leaning, lower-class urban Northerner, Walker was a more pragmatic, conservative, middle-class rural Southerner, presented as the jingoistic Captain Patriotic crusader that Rogers was often misunderstood as being.

 When Rogers relinquished the title of Captain America, Walker was tapped by the US government to replace him, beating out Nick Fury, who was deemed too old, and Sam Wilson, as the US government thought his loyalty would be to Steve Rogers instead of them, and besides, Americans wouldn't accept a black Captain America.
-During his time in the role, Walker grew more heroic than originally established, and later adopted the new title of US Agent when Rogers reassumed his old name.
+During his time in the role, Walker grew more heroic than originally established, but also suffered a great deal of trauma that made him unsuitable for the role, and later adopted the new title of US Agent when Rogers reassumed his old name.
+He joined the West Coast Avengers for a time, then the short-lived successor Force Works.

 U.S. Agent made his live-action debut in the Marvel Cinematic Universe series The Falcon and the Winter Soldier, portrayed there by Wyatt Russell— although, like in his debut, he is referred to as "Captain America" following Steve Rogers's retirement until by the end of the series, when he accepts the U.S. Agent mantle after having been stripped of his role as Captain America.note